seemabhatta/datamind-ui/replit.md

 ## Overview

-DataMind is a modern web application that provides AI-powered data analytics through conversational interfaces.
-The platform allows users to interact with data using natural language queries, with AI agents that can generate SQL queries and create visualizations.
+DataMind is a modern web application that provides AI-powered data analytics through a dashboard-style interface with an integrated assistant sidebar.
+The platform features a three-column layout: navigation sidebar, main dashboard/studio area, and assistant chat panel.
+Users can explore visualizations in the dashboard view, work with data in the studio, and interact with AI agents through the right-side assistant panel with multiple modes (model, query, dashboard).
 Built as a full-stack application with real-time chat capabilities, it features a React frontend with shadcn/ui components and an Express.js backend with PostgreSQL database integration.

 ## User Preferences